Dental implants are a permanent solution to missing teeth

 Implants don’t stress the adjacent teeth like a bridge can.
 Instead, they support and strengthen your entire smile.

 Unlike partial or full dentures, which must be adjusted and replaced over time, dental implants are a more permanent solution which can last the rest of your life.

 Dental implants help preserve your facial structure and prevent additional bone loss, since the bone is stimulated to grow around the implant and stay viable.

 When you come to us for a consultation, Dr. Postol will give you an in-depth exam, looking at your damaged tooth or extraction site, your underlying bone density and structure, and your gum health.
 In many cases, a dental implant can be placed in stages over the course of a few months, resulting in a restored, healthy smile and a new tooth that will last for decades.

 While most people are able to receive dental implants, not everyone is a candidate for the procedure.
-Find out whether you are likely to qualify for dental implants here.
+Find out whether you are likely to be a candidate for dental implants.

 Because dental implants are typically considered an elective procedure, most dental insurance companies do not cover the cost of dental implants.
 However, some insurance companies are starting to cover portions of the implant procedure, such as the crown or the original tooth extraction.
 The only way to determine what your insurance company will cover is to contact your provider and ask about your personal policy, exclusions, waiting periods, and copays.